-At the moment Ibiza flight prices are really low with Black Friday deals and January sales combining to give some amazing deals.
+At the moment Ibiza flight prices are really low with airline sales combining to give some amazing deals.
 On Skyscanner we were able to find return flights from the UK to Ibiza from as little as £55 per person!
 However, these prices won’t be around for long…

 As Emma Coulthurst expert from holiday price comparison site, TravelSupermarket says,: ‘There are some really good prices at the moment due to the continued uncertainty… However, once travel gets back to normal and quarantines are cut dramatically or completely… there are unlikely to be the rock bottom prices which you can currently snap up.
 It is all about supply and demand and it is currently a buyers’ market for summer holidays.’Search Flights

-After many resorted to staycation trips this year, postponed their bookings or didn’t get away at all, with overseas destinations like Ibiza back on the cards next year experts are predicting there could be less seats available on popular routes and times so it pays to get in early while there is lots of availability.
+After many resorted to staycation trips, postponed their bookings or didn’t get away at all in 2020, with overseas destinations like Ibiza back on the cards experts are predicting there could be less seats available on popular routes and times so it pays to get in early while there is lots of availability.